Local Plumbing Leak Detection in West Allis, WI

 The tools each read a different signature.
 Acoustic sensors amplify the hiss of pressurized water escaping a pinhole, which we trace to the loudest point over a slab or wall.
 Thermal cameras see the temperature difference a hot-water slab leak leaves on the floor.
 A pressure test isolates supply from drain — if the system holds pressure with the water off, the leak is on the drain side; if it bleeds down, it's a supply line.
 Putting the three together turns a mystery water bill into a marked spot on the floor.

 Not every leak announces itself with a puddle.
-A spinning water meter with every fixture off, a warm patch on a {city} floor, a musty smell with no visible source, or a foundation crack that stays damp all point to water escaping where you can't see it.
-We locate it, mark it, photograph the reading, and hand you a repair quote for exactly that section — and if the leak turns out to be a simple fixture or a running toilet, we'll tell you that too before anyone opens a wall across {county}.
+A spinning water meter with every fixture off, a warm patch on a West Allis floor, a musty smell with no visible source, or a foundation crack that stays damp all point to water escaping where you can't see it.
+We locate it, mark it, photograph the reading, and hand you a repair quote for exactly that section — and if the leak turns out to be a simple fixture or a running toilet, we'll tell you that too before anyone opens a wall across Milwaukee County.

 Warm spot on the floor